-6 Big Style Mistakes in Open Plan Living & Dining Rooms
+Style Mistakes you Keep Making in Your Open Plan Living & Dining Room

 Most of us have an open plan living and dining room.
 They’re par for the course in modern homes, right?
 But all too often I see a number of mistakes being made in getting them to look right.
 Not only look right, but function properly too.